Graphiti MCP Server

 Option 1: Use an MCP Client Library

-Use an MCP client library that implements the MCP protocol to communicate with the server via SSE.
+Use an MCP client library that implements the MCP protocol to communicate with the server via HTTP.
 This is the intended way to interact with the server programmatically.

 Option 2: Access FalkorDB Directly